Vizbii/widget-sample/README.md

 This is sample code to demonstrate the morphii widget.
 Note, that this is a demo account with limited access.

 ## Getting started
+This sample uses the Node Package Manager.
+If you do not have Node.js installed you can download and get the install instructions here: https://nodejs.org

 Install the dependencies by running `npm install`.

 ## Testing